-The long-term expected rates of return of 4.00% for the year ended September 30, 2019, on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rates of return of 4.00% for the year ended September 30, 2020, on plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of the measurement date of September 30, 2019, are summarized in the following table:
+Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of the measurement date of September 30, 2020, are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Domestic Equity 9% 6.23%

-Fixed Income 60% 0.98%
+International Equity 60% 0.98%

-Real Estate 10% 4.33%
+Fixed Income 10% 4.33%

 Cash 12% 0.48%

-Private Equity (Alternatives) 9% 10.23%
+Alternatives 9% 10.23%

 Total 100%